 After privately announcing my resignation to friends and staff, I announced to the community.
 I posted the announcement and turned my phone off for a few hours.
 People reached out with their messages of love — which I greatly appreciated — but at that moment, I needed to disconnect.

-Likewise, in this time of complete uncertainty, we need to disconnect from social media and the news.
+Likewise, we need to disconnect from social media and the news in this time of complete uncertainty.
 In small doses, both are fantastic tools.
 But when there isn’t anything else to do, we can easily drown in a sea of misinformation.
 Before we know it, we’re spiraling back into fear and uncertainty, moving further and further from growth.

 News outlets and social media companies demand our attention to monetize our time.
 They play on our fears and trap us in their web.
 If you only take one thing from this piece, let it be this: fear breeds more fear.
 Sometimes the only way to break the cycle is to disconnect.